flamingfish/SummerResearch2021-22/readme.md

 12:00&nbsp;a.m. until 1:00&nbsp;a.m.
 Then, it begins animating this data in a colourmap overlayed on Queensland, using the tkinter GUI from example *20. tkinterGUI*.

+## 22. tkinterAskDirectoryExample

+Testing out the Tkinter dialog window that asks you to open a folder (and returns a string of the path to that folder)

+## 23. tempScatterExample

+Creating a scatterplot of the example Australian temperature data, but with a nicer asthetic (larger points, slightly transparent).
+Not only does the point colour vary with the temperature value but also the point size.

+## 24. solution1

+The first implementation of the GUI for viewing historical grid frequency data across queensland.

+The data is selected through dialog windows that ask for the folder location of the csv files and also the locaiton of the .xlsx document containing the GPS coordinates.

+## 25. tkinterShowHide

+Example from Stack Overflow demonstrating the ability to show and hide tkinter widgets when necessary (this may be useful for the grid frequency GUI before the csv files are chosen).